Join us

 You can put yourself forward for election using the form at the bottom of this page.

 Don’t forget to provide the details of two other Society members who will propose and second your application.
-New trustees are elected at our AGM, which is now run as an on-line virtual event.
+New Trustees are elected at our AGM, which is now run as an on-line virtual event.

 Things to consider